Zaubeerer/zaubeerer.github.io/content/pages/about.md

 Currently, I am a Ph.D. candidate at the Forschungszentrum Jülich, analyzing the influence of spatial aggregation on the computational complexity of energy system analysis.

-Along these studies, Python has proven to be my language of choice and I am constantly developing my skills, recently as member of the Python Developer Mindset coaching program of pybites.
+Along these studies, Python has proven to be my language of choice and I am constantly developing my skills, recently as a member of the Python Developer Mindset Program of PyBites.

 You can [contact me via email](mailto:robin.beer@rwth-aachen.de) or on [twitter](https://twitter.com/R_E_Beer), [LinkedIn](https://www.linkedin.com/in/robin-beer-7595b680/) or [GitHub](https://github.com/Zaubeerer).